Josette du Pres: The Strange Lives of Josette

 Barnabas Collins summoned the ghost of his lost love to his side not long after her death.
 But the now disfigured Josette begged him to be allowed to return to her grave.
 Horrified, the vampire allowed her to go to her rest.
 But the spirit of Josette was not yet at peace.
 Over the years, she was said to haunt the Old House.
 Often, her ghost was said to warn Collins family members of impending death or other misfortune.
 During the early days of the series, the ghost of Josette, dressed in white, sometimes appeared to young David Collins (David Henesy).

 In a later storyline, the ghost of Quentin Collins (David Selby) killed David and drove the Collins family out of their mansion.
 Barnabas traveled back in time to 1897 to prevent these events by changing history.
-During this storyline, he falls in love with Lady Kitty Hampshire, who resembles Josette.
+During this storyline, he falls in love with Lady Kitty Hampshire (Scott), who resembles Josette.
 When Barnabas learned that Lady Kitty actually is Josette, they are transported back in time to the night Josette committed suicide.
 Barnabas managed to prevent Josette from jumping off of Widow's Hill.
 Unfortunately, Barnabas was soon captured by the Leviathans.
 Josette became disconsolate at Barnabas' disappearance and committed suicide by drinking poison.
-In the present (1970), the Leviathans claim that they are keeping Josette hostage in the past, leading Barnabas, Julia and Maggie to attempt to contact the spirit of Josette in a séance to learn if she was indeed held prisoner.
+In the present (1970), the Leviathans claim that they are keeping Josette hostage in the past, leading Barnabas, Dr. Julia Hoffman (Grayson Hall) and Maggie Evans (Scott) to attempt to contact the spirit of Josette in a séance to learn if she was indeed held prisoner.
 Josette appears to Barnabas for one final time, telling him that the Leviathans are not holding her prisoner.
 She parts with Barnabas by telling him to let her go and focus on his own future.

-Josette re-appeared in the 1840 parallel time storyline.
+Josette (played by Mary Cooper) re-appeared in the 1841 parallel time storyline.
 In this alternate reality, Barnabas never became a vampire and married Josette.
 Barnabas had died but Josette was still alive as an elderly widow.
-Her son Bramwell was the protagonist dealing with a curse placed upon the family by their ancestor Brutus Collins.
-Josette also had an illegitimate child by Barnabas' cousin Justin Collins named Melanie.
+Her son Bramwell (Frid) was the protagonist dealing with a curse placed upon the family by their ancestor Brutus Collins (Louis Edmonds).
+Josette also had an illegitimate child by Barnabas' cousin Justin Collins (David Hurst) named Melanie (Nancy Barrett).
 Justin offered to divorce his wife, Flora Collins (Joan Bennett), but Josette insisted he remain married and gave Melanie to Justin and Flora to raise as a foundling.
 Flora was never aware of Melanie's parentage.
 Justin's sister, Julia Collins (Grayson Hall) learned years earlier.

 Other appearances

-The character then returned in the 2009 audio drama Final Judgement released by Big Finish Productions.
+The character of Josette then returned in the 2009 audio drama Final Judgement released by Big Finish Productions.